 The software, which is available for Mac and PC, will convert RAW images and automatically correct optical flaws, extend dynamic range, and remove digital noise.
 These features are in the Nik Collection suite of tools, which used to be a Google product.

 PhotoLab has always had image-editing capabilities, but it also recently had photo libraries added for managing images, which brings it in line with what Lightroom offers.
 Similar to other apps, DxO PhotoLab will organize images found on your hard drive, rather than requiring you to import them into the program.

-The software can be purchased for $129, and there is a 30-day free trial.
+The software can be purchased for a one-time fee, and there is a 30-day free trial.